-This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University's Las Cruces campus and the Doña Ana Community College's main campus.
+This report contains information regarding safety and security programs, policies, and procedures in place at New Mexico State University's Las Cruces campus and the Doña Ana Community College's Espina campus.
 It also includes statistics related to the Santa Fe location where select classes are taught in two classrooms on the Santa Fe Community College campus (6401 Richards Avenue).
-It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
-Crime statistics from 2014 through 2016 required by this Act are included, but a more comprehensive listing of crime and traffic crash statistics from 1989 through 2016 is available on-line at www.nmsupolice.com.
-The NMSU Police Department is the agency with primary responsibility for the collection of data for this report, though it relies on many other departments and agencies for assistance.
+It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), as well as the requirements imposed by the amendments to the Violence Against Women Act (VAWA).
+Crime statistics from 2015 through 2017 required by this Act are included, but a more comprehensive listing of crime and traffic crash statistics from 1989 through 2017 is available on-line at www.nmsupolice.com.
+The university Police Department is the agency with primary responsibility for the collection of data for this report, though it relies on many other departments, agencies, and individuals for the data and information contained herein.
+Those individuals and departments identified as Campus Security Authorities are expected to immediately report crimes brought to their attention to the university Police Department to ensure they are included herein.
+Prior to the compilation of this document, the university Police Department conducts a follow-up with the Campus Security Authorities to help ensure no crimes are inadvertently missed.

 For ease in locating information, this report has been separated into sections.
-If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the NMSU Police Department at (575) 646-3311 for assistance.
+If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the university Police Department at (575) 646-3311 for assistance.

 NOTE: There are several sections of Administrative Rules and Procedures, as well as several programs, that are currently under development, revision, or implementation.
-As these change during the course of the 2016-2017 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
+As these change during the course of the 2018-2019 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
 When this takes place, a revision date will be added below the initial release date on the cover page.

-2017 Annual Safety Report for the NMSU Las Cruces and Doña Ana Central Campuses
+2018 Annual Safety Report for the NMSU Las Cruces and Doña Ana Central Campuses

 INTRODUCTION 1

-Section 1 - OVERVIEW About the NMSU Las Cruces and Doña Ana Central Campuses
+Section 1 - OVERVIEW 3

+About the NMSU Las Cruces and Doña Ana Central Campuses 5

-Public Safety Agencies at NMSU 3
+Public Safety Agencies at NMSU

-Safety - Everyone's Business 4
+Safety - Everyone's Business

-Security of Buildings and Facilities 4
+Security of Buildings and Facilities

+Additional Housing Policies

-Section 2 - EMERGENCIES AND INCIDENTS
+Section 2 - EMERGENCIES AND INCIDENTS 6

-Timely Warnings and Alerts
+Emergency Notification, Timely Warnings, and Advisories

+Emergency Plans, Tests, and Evacuations

 Emergency Actions

 Fire Statistics and Fire Safety Report

 Missing Persons Reports

 If you are the Victim of a Crime

 Sexual Assault, Harassment, and Stalking

 Measures taken by NMSU

 NMSU Policies and Procedures

-Sex Offenders 23
+Sex Offenders

+2.1

-Section 3 - PROGRAMS 24
+Section 3 - PROGRAMS 31

-Safety Classes and Workshops 24
+Safety Classes and Workshops 31

-New Student Orientation Program
+New Student Programs

-Wellness, Alcohol, and Violence Education Program 25
+Wellness, Alcohol, and Violence Education Program 32

+It's On Us 32

 Facilities Staff & Key Control Program

-Residence Hall Safety and Security Program 26
+Residence Hall Safety and Security Program 33

-Bystander Intervention Program 27
+Bystander Intervention Program 35

-Counseling Services 28
+Counseling Services 35

-Other Safety and Security Programs 28
+Other Safety and Security Programs 35

-Tips to Prevent Crime 29
+Tips to Prevent Crime 36

-Drugs and Alcohol 29
+Drugs and Alcohol 36

-Other Services Available 30
+Other Services Available 37

-Section 4 - CRIME STATISTICS
+Section 4 - CRIME STATISTICS 20

+39

+Drug Free Schools and Communities

+Monitoring of Criminal Activity at Student Organization Locations

-Last 3 Years of Crime Statistics
+About The Crime Statistics

 Definitions of Clery Act Locations (General)

 Clery Geography

 Chart of Crime Statistics

 Crime Log/Blotter

-· · 37
+Victim Confidentiality

+Tracking Crime Incidents and Reports

 Off Campus Crime

 We Need Your Help - Report Crime!

 Responsibility for Policy Monitoring and Enforcement

 Legal Definitions of Crimes in New Mexico

-Other Definitions 45
+Other Definitions 58

-Section 5 - PHONE NUMBER REFERENCE GUIDE 47
+Section 5 - PHONE NUMBER REFERENCE GUIDE 60

-APPENDIX - Maps of Campus Locations 48
+APPENDIX - Mans of Campus Locations 61